Mustard (album): Release and promotion

 Although the studio dispute delayed release of Mustard, Wood had been discussing the album in interviews for almost two years before its eventual appearance.
 Having left Harvest Records, Wood signed to Jet Records in 1975 for the record's release.
 In November, Record Mirror & Disc ran a competition in which participants could win copies of Wood's albums, a Mustard T-shirt, a one-gallon jar of Colman's mustard with Wood's autograph, a stereo system and a trip to London to meet Wood.
 The Colman's mustard giveaway was arranged by Jet Records in co-operation with the brand.
-Wood chose "Looking Thru the Eyes of a Fool" as the lead single from Mustard for release the same month.
+Wood chose "Look Thru the Eyes of a Fool" as the lead single from Mustard for release the same month.
 In a turn of fortunes for Wood, it failed to chart in the United Kingdom or the United States, where Wood was still signed to United Artists Records.
 Ray Fox-Cumming of Record Mirror & Disc said the single was "lost in the Christmas rush" and could have been more successful if Wood performed it on Top of the Pops.
 Wood felt the song would have sounded "a mess" to Radio 1 listeners who did not own stereo radios and thus could not appreciate the "things whizzing about all over the place", and wished in hindsight he had "put a good Tony Blackburn mix on it".